api3dao/vitepress-docs/docs/guides/qrng/lottery-guide/index.md

   # Use the above address from your command execution as the value for sponsorWallet.
 ```

-Click on the `setSponsorWallet` button to and enter your Sponsor Wallet Address
+Click on the `setSponsorWallet` button and enter your Sponsor Wallet Address to
-to set it on-chain.
+set it on-chain.

 > ![set sponsor](src/s4.png)

 ::: warning Designated Sponsor Wallets

-Sponsors should not fund a `sponsorWallet` with more then they can trust the
+Sponsors should not fund a `sponsorWallet` with more than they can trust the
 Airnode with, as the Airnode controls the private key to the `sponsorWallet`.
 The deployer of such Airnode undertakes no custody obligations, and the risk of
 loss or misuse of any excess funds sent to the `sponsorWallet` remains with the